Responding to Disaster Risk

 • ・ Appointment of Response Headquarters Member

-Assistant of Response Headquarters Manager The Chief of the Corporate Strategy Center
+Assistant of Response Headquarters Manager The Executive Officer in charge of the Risk Management Department

 • ・Acting as Response Headquarters Manager in the absence of Response Headquarters Manager